learn-video/mosaic-video/README.md

 `just lint` to run linters.

-`just deps` starts a mock API and Redis.
+`just deps` starts a mock API, Redis and S3 backend.

 `just run` starts the go process to generate mosaics.